 list_custom_models

-to select from all available models, orget_model
+to select from all available models, or

 Name | Description | Default |